 Women in Maritime

 This trend is here to stay and the industry is continually striving for a more balanced workforce by trying to attract top female talent to the industry.
-Changes are being seen but perhaps not at the speed in which the industry would like, which is why this trend is not going away anytime soon.
+Changes are being seen but perhaps not at the speed at which the industry would like, which is why this trend is not going away anytime soon.

 “I work tirelessly with my clients to find and attract top female talent to their businesses but it can be easier said than done.
 Working with the Women’s International Shipping & Trading Association (WISTA) is an absolute must for anyone in the industry right now.
 WISTA has a network of over 3,000 female professionals from all sectors of the maritime industry and offer networking, business and skill building opportunities as well as facilitating relationships within the industry.”
 Kelsey Connolly of Faststream explained.